SarahLabrotLientz/README_Generator/README.md

   ## packages
   Packages required to run this program are: inquirer
   ## Usage
-  Examples of how to use this program: For any README file creation
+  Examples of how to use this program: For any README file
   ## License
   None
   ## Tests